 When I was a child, my mom’s second husband gave her a custom-made neon sign illustrating her name in red cursive letters.
 It hung above the door in our kitchen with ripple glass windows overlooking the woods.
 It’s where I first saw Blade Runner on a small black and white TV and heard Bowie's “Space Oddity” on the college radio station.
 The sign was a beacon for me, and I could turn it on by pulling a brass chain on the transformer hidden in a cabinet by the stove.
 Across from this was a black hole under the sink where my mom kept her bourbon.
 It got complicated in my house.
 The truth was fluid, and nothing seemed real.
 But I always knew I could escape my sense of confusion by turning on the neon sign.

-I combine these early memories of alienation, subconscious violence, and systemic addiction with digital culture motifs to create multi-platform tableaus that point toward cycles of searching, belief, and transcendence.
-Knowing these subjective concepts are vital yet impossible to define, my hubristic efforts to resist the limits of control have nonetheless evolved into an obsessive endeavor driven by a profoundly foolish pursuit of freedom.
+I combine these early memories of alienation, subconscious violence, and systemic addiction with light-based media and digital culture motifs to create multi-platform tableaus that point toward cycles of searching, belief, and transcendence.
+Knowing these nonobjective concepts are vital yet impossible to define, my hubristic attempts to resist the limits of control have nonetheless evolved into an obsessive DIY endeavor driven by an impulsive pursuit of freedom.

 1977 Born: Athens, Georgia.

-2015 CARS IN A CIRCLE, PULSE Contemporary Art Fair: SEASON: Miami, Florida.
+2015 CARS IN A CIRCLE, SEASON at PULSE Contemporary Art Fair: Miami, Florida.

 2015 INTERFACE, Organic Produce: Seattle, Washington.